jbcodeforce/shift_left_utils/docs/command.md

 **Options**:

+* `--compute-pool-id TEXT`: Flink compute pool ID.
+* `--action TEXT`: Action to take on the statements.
+* `--statement-name TEXT`: Action to take on specific statement.
 * `--starts-with TEXT`: Statements names starting with this string.
 * `--status TEXT`: Statements with this status.
 * `--age INTEGER`: Statements with created_date &gt;= age (days).